DavidBSauer/OGT_prediction/prediction/README.md

 ## Notes
 If you are running on your genomes not available for download:
 1. Place each genome in a folder in the prediction directory called "genomes/XXX/" where XXX is the name of the species.
 The species names are unimportant for this regression and can be placeholders.
-However, they should be unique as they denote from which genomes features can be averaged.
+However, remember that features from the same species are averaged prior to OGT prediction.
 2. Create a tab separated file of the genomes and species pairs.
 Provide this file in place of genomes_retrieved.txt.
 3. Create a file for the taxonomic classification of each species.
 The top line needs to be "species", then all ranks for which a species will be classified, tab separated.
 Each species should then be listed on a new line, followed by its classification, all tab separated.
 Provide this file in place of species_taxonomic.txt.